Part of tag cluster Language in key topic Context of the Teachings

 Response by Ajahn Pasanno.
 [Ajahn Buddhadāsa] [Chao Khun Upāli] [Ajahn Mun]

 13. “Can you talk about evolution and growth in regards to the precepts as opposed to just following rules?”
-[Five Precepts] [Precepts] [Attachment to rites and rituals] // [Pāli] [Etymology] [Learning] [Suffering] [Doubt] [Self-identity view]
+Answered by Ajahn Pasanno.
+[Five Precepts] [Precepts] [Attachment to precepts and practices] // [Pāli] [Etymology] [Learning] [Suffering] [Doubt] [Self-identity view]

 Reference: Amaravati Chanting Book, p.
 130